2205845/CS220AU-DP/index.md

 How has fake news spreading impacted society this far?
-( Link AI to the reason fake news is spreading -> deepfakes etc)
+( Link AI to the reason fake news is spreading -> deepfakes etc) Deepfakes are media such as photos and images that have been digitally manipulated.
+They reconstruct a person's facial appearance and body language to create realistic and lifelike photos and videos.
+This means when people see videos and photos online it may be hard for them to tell what is real and what's been constructed.